sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

 -->

 This article is about a Philosophy and Foundations of Mathematics Reading Group (PFMRG) that will be inaugurated in mid February.
 We meet bi-weekly, and each session will last about two hours (30-45 minutes for presentation, the rest for the Q&A).
 The goals of this group and the themes of the presentations are discussed in below.
+The main characteristics of the reading group are the diversity of topics we shall discuss as well as  covering both historical and modern aspects.